I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Karen Ng and Kirsten Liepmann, illustrated by Mona Karaivanova

 An encouraging, hands-on activity book to inspire change, with over 100 puzzles, crafts, games, experiments and tips for learning about global issues.
 Original English edition by Studio Press/Bonnier.
 Published by Kids Can Press, 2021.
+Designed by Marie Bartholomew.

 Arnold the Super-ish Hero